cornelcroi/photo-sharing-website/README.md

 ## Concept

-- ReactJs web application to allow authenticated users to create albums, upload photos and store everything in DynamoDB
-- Static website with html template files inside `/public` folder of reactjs application
+- A static website
-- AWS Lambda to generate static files using html templates and using  based on data stored in DynamoDB
+- A reactJs web application used to generate the static website on demand
-- Application built using AWS Amplify

 ## Instructions